VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-review-is-a-ruse.md

 ### McKinsey thinks code is all that matters so the best engineers churn out the most code

 It's true that we sell products and products are made of code, but you and I know code is the easy part.
-So much so that Generative AI can do a lot of it.
-The hard work is understanding your customers, learning the business domain, experimenting with new tech, manually verifying accessibility, cleaning up technical debt, integrating with legacy systems, writing tests, automating cloud deployments, mentoring inexperienced engineers, writing documentation, creating a design system, and lots of other things essential to mature software delivery.
+So much so that Generative AI can write a lot of it.
+The hard work is understanding your customers, learning the business domain, reviewing code because not all code is good code, experimenting with new tech, manually verifying accessibility, cleaning up technical debt, integrating with legacy systems, writing tests, automating cloud deployments, mentoring inexperienced engineers, writing documentation, creating a design system, and lots of other things essential to mature software delivery.